alkimgokcen/Artificial-Neural-Network-Traning-on-MATLAB/README.md

 # Artificial-Neural-Network
-A feedback multi-layer perceptron Artificial Neural Network (ANN) model for MATLAB
+A feedforward multi-layer perceptron Artificial Neural Network (ANN) model for MATLAB

 => Comment out the related line in the "ffnnetwork.m" for gradient descent optimization.